BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/garrison_of_dale_brand.md

 ## ARMY COMPOSITION

-This army may include: Brand, King of Dale; Bard II, Prince of Dale; Captain of Dale; Knight of Dale; Warrior of Dale; Windlance.
+This army may include: Brand, King of Dale; Bard II, Prince of Dale; Captain of Dale; Knight of Dale; Warrior of Dale; <span style="color: darkmagenta">Windlance</span>.

 ## ARMY BONUS